Atomic Energy Research Establishment: Early reactors

 Such was the interest in nuclear power and the priority devoted to it in those days that the first reactor, GLEEP, was operating by 15 August 1947.
 GLEEP (Graphite Low Energy Experimental Pile) was a low-power (3 kilowatt) graphite-moderated air-cooled reactor.
 The first reactor in Western Europe, it operated until 1990.

 A successor to GLEEP, called BEPO (British Experimental Pile 0) was constructed based on the experience with GLEEP, and commenced operation in 1948.
 At 6 MW, BEPO was much more powerful than GLEEP.
 The engineers at Harwell eventually decided that this small reactor should be put to some use, so the air that flowed over it was directed through an underground trench, where there were some pipes filled with water that connected to a secondary group of water-filled pipes that were used by the nearby establishments to heat offices.
 This was the first use of nuclear district heating in the UK.
 BEPO was shut down in 1968.

 LIDO was an enriched uranium thermal swimming pool reactor which operated from 1956 to 1972 and was mainly used for shielding and nuclear physics experiments.
 It was fully dismantled and returned to a green field site in 1995.
 In the same building as LIDO, DAPHNE (Dido And Pluto Handmaiden for Nuclear Experiments) was constructed to test equipment used in experiments on the two larger reactors.

 A pair of larger 26 MW reactors, DIDO and PLUTO, which used enriched uranium with a heavy water moderator came online in 1956 and 1957 respectively.
 These reactors were used primarily for testing the behaviour of different materials under intense neutron irradiation to help decide what materials to build reactor components out of.
 A sample could be irradiated for a few months to simulate the radiation dose that it would receive over the lifetime of a power reactor.
 Both reactors were also used for neutron scattering crystallography.
 They took over commercial isotope production from BEPO after that was shut down.
 DIDO and PLUTO themselves were shut down in 1990 and the fuel, moderator and some ancillary buildings removed.
 The GLEEP reactor and the hangar it was situated in were decommissioned 2005.
 The current plans are to decommission the BEPO, DIDO and PLUTO reactors by 2020.

 Zeta

 One of the most significant experiments to occur at AERE was the ZETA fusion power experiment.
 An early attempt to build a large-scale nuclear fusion reactor, the project was started in 1954, and the first successes were achieved in 1957.
 In 1968 the project was shut down, as it was believed that no further progress could be made with the kind of design that ZETA represented (see Timeline of nuclear fusion).

+Threatened explosion in 1999

+In September 1999 following an experiment to recover silver the risk of an explosion was identified.
+Two army officers were awarded the George Medal and UKAEA and AEA Technology were both fined for breaches of health and safety legislation.